British Renaissance Artists And Art

 Why Was The Human Figure So Important To Renaissance Art?

 The human figure was significant to the Renaissance artists; they showed the realistic human form.
 They understood that to show the human form adequately, they needed to study it and understand it better.
-The classical statues of Greek and Rome greatly influenced these Renaissance artists and their desire to depict the perfect human form.
-It can be said the Renaissance artist started on their study of the human figure where the Greek and Roman artists left off.
+The classical statues of Greece and Rome greatly influenced these Renaissance artists and their desire to depict the perfect human form.
+It can be said that Renaissance artists started their study of the human figure where the Greek and Roman artists left off.

 By clicking here, you can learn more by reading Why Was The Human Figure So Important To Renaissance Art?.